-The streets of New York City come alive on the first Sunday in November when it hosts the Marathon.
-The New York City Marathon allows over 50,000 runners to cruise 26.2 miles of the greatest city in the world.
-Given that it's one of the most prestigious marathons, arguably the most prestigious, over 2 million people like to watch the festivities as well.
+The streets of New York City come alive on the first Sunday in November when it hosts the annual marathon.
+The New York City Marathon allows more than 52,000 runners to cruise 26.2 miles in the greatest city in the world.
+Given that it's one of the most prestigious marathons, arguably the most prestigious, more than two million people like to watch the festivities as well.
 The event provides the perfect excuse for folks to travel to New York or for locals to see something take place on the streets that doesn't normally occur.

-Many a party is centered around the event, either in people's apartments or in bars and restaurants on the route.
+Many parties are centered around the event, either in people's apartments, in bars, or in restaurants along the route.
 As with anything else, there are plenty of tips for experiencing the race as a participant or as a spectator.
 Here are some things you'll need to know for both.

-United is the primary airline operating into Newark with Delta dominating routes into LaGuardia and JFK, but other airlines offer flights as well.
-The easiest way to look for flight is with travel aggregator Kayak or Hipmunk unless you specifically know what airline you want to travel on.
+United is the primary airline operating into Newark with Delta dominating routes into LaGuardia and John F. Kennedy, but other airlines offer flights as well.
+The easiest way to look for flight is with the travel aggregator Kayak or Hipmunk unless you specifically know what airline you want to travel on.

 Where to Stay

-Hotel rooms in New York are as expensive as any city in the world and they're at their most expensive during the fall, so don't expect to catch a break on pricing.
-Most people will end up staying in midtown because that's the area populated with the most hotels and it’s not far from the finish line, but there are plenty of nice neighborhoods with hotels.
-There are numerous brand name hotels in and around Times Square, but you might be best served not staying in such a highly-trafficked location.
+Hotel rooms in New York City are as expensive as any city in the world, and they're at their most expensive during the fall, so don't expect to catch a break on pricing.
+Most people will end up staying in Midtown because that's the area populated with the most hotels and it’s not far from the finish line, but there are plenty of nice neighborhoods with hotels.
+There are numerous brand-name hotels in and around Times Square, but you might be best served not staying in such a highly-trafficked location.

 Wherever you stay, you can use Kayak or Hipmunk again to help with your hotels.

-There are discounts available from the Monday before the Marathon until the Tuesday after it.
-Deals are available in every borough and include everything from food, beverages, clothing, exercise facilities and more.
-Even if you don’t know whether whatever business you enter has a deal running, it doesn’t hurt to ask.
+There are discounts available starting the Monday before the Marathon until the Tuesday after it.
+Deals are available in every borough and include everything from food, beverages, clothing, exercise facilities, and more.
+Even if you don’t know if whatever business you enter has a deal operating, it doesn’t hurt to ask.
 (You may get extra sympathy for being a runner.)

 TCS New York City Marathon Pavilion

-New York Road Runners decided to create a new 25,000 foot pavilion for the 2015 marathon.
-The pavilion will be open starting on the Monday before the race until the Monday after the race.
-It has a snack bar with food from the chefs at Tavern on the Green, a shop selling marathon gear and offering running-related programming.
-The main stage will host book signings, film screenings, celebrity appearances, and other events.
+New York Road Runners decided to create a new 25,000-foot pavilion for the 2015 marathon.
+The pavilion is open starting on the Monday before the race until the Monday after the race.
+It has a snack bar with food from the chefs at Tavern on the Green, which is a shop selling marathon gear and offering running-related programming.
+The main stage hosts book signings, film screenings, celebrity appearances, and other events.
 The whole pavilion is open almost every day with Sunday being limited to ticket guests and Saturday being closed off for private events.

 Things to Do